 Saving test cases to GitHub¶

-You can integrate your voice assistant project with GitHub and store the created test cases in a GitHub repository, just like voice script files.
-This option can be helpful, for example, if you want to share test cases with other team members working on your voice assistant.
+You can integrate your assistant project with GitHub and store the created test cases in a GitHub repository, just like dialog script files.
+This option can be helpful, for example, if you want to share test cases with other team members working on your assistant.
 For details, see Sharing and keeping scripts in GitHub.

-Voice scripts and test cases are saved to the same target.
-Once you synchronize with GitHub, Alan pulls the content from the selected repository and branch and adds it to your project:
+Dialog scripts and test cases are saved to the same target.
+Once you synchronize with GitHub, Alan AI pulls the content from the selected repository and branch and adds it to your project:

 Test case files (TESTCASE) are added to the Test View

-When you push the changes to GitHub, Alan pushes both changes made to voice scripts and test cases.
-In case of a conflict, Alan will prompt you to sequentially resolve conflicts for voice scripts and test cases.
+When you push the changes to GitHub, Alan AI pushes both changes made to dialog scripts and test cases.
+In case of a conflict, Alan AI will prompt you to sequentially resolve conflicts for dialog scripts and test cases.